etika/multi-tenancy/README.md

 It has two models (User and Project) to show how multi-tenancy actually works.

 ### Testing
-* start installing all the dependencies.
+* start installing all the dependencies
 ``` bundle ```

 * raise the server